Sport Management in Hawaii

 - January 12th - Learn about and experience water sports in Hawaii

-- January 13th - Final day in Hawaii, free time until evening flight back to Kansas City (or your home location)
+- January 13th / January 14th - Final days in Hawaii, free time until flight back to Kansas City (or your home location).
+Students may depart the evening of January 13 or the morning of January 14.

 Maui is the second-largest landmass in the Hawaiian island chain, which consists of eight major islands and 124 islets.
 The island of Maui features an abundance of beaches, especially along the famed West Coast where Kaanapali is located.
 Sun is abundant, as the volcanoes in the center of the island block the majority of precipitation from ever reaching the western side of the island.
 However, while much of Maui's west coast is dry, the eastern portions of the island are lush and green.